arcmags/uln/README.md

 ## Config

-*.uln* - yaml file defining target files, contains the following keys:
+*.uln* - [strictyaml][syaml] file (every value interpreted as a raw string) with the following keys:

 *dest*
 : Destination directory for links/copies.
 Required.

 *srcs*
-: List of target files relative to directory containing *.uln* file.
+: List of source files relative to directory containing *.uln* file.

 ## Hostname